Hospitality is at the heart of Europe - let's work for its recovery and growth

 Hospitality should be at the heart of the national recovery plans

 "The national plans should focus on reforms and investments that will generate the most lasting impact.
 Placing the hospitality and tourism sectors at the heart of national recovery and resilience plans will therefor be essential, and we encourage member states to involve these sectors in the design implementation and monitoring of the recovery plans"

 Our advocacy – 2 minute reads:

-- Drinks Ireland launched on 17 June a new campaign called #TogetherAgain today, to highlight all the work that’s gone in behind the scenes to get pubs ready to reopen their doors safely (click here and join the campaign!).
+- 17th June.
+We launch #TogetherAgain today, to highlight all the work that’s gone in behind the scenes to get pubs ready to reopen their doors safely (click here and join the campaign!).
 This comes as some of the country’s hospitality venues with outdoor space are now open, with indoor spaces set to welcome customers back next month.
 Through a video series, the #TogetherAgain campaign will highlight how the drinks industry has worked closely with pubs to ensure they were and are ready for a safe and sustainable reopening.
 Read more

 - The Experience Economy encompasses hospitality, retail, travel, food, drink, tourism, entertainment, technology, events and organisations in the arts, cultural, sporting and heritage sectors.
 It reaches deep into the supply chain supporting business and employment encompassing many of hard to reach but critical elements of the economy and society: young people, small medium enterprises, regional and rural development, with real, tangible benefits for the Shared Island.
 Visit the Experience Economy website

 - The Experience Economy is the linchpin for our business model, making Ireland a great place to live, work and invest.
 Every business has a stake and Covid has accelerated the need to ensure that the Experience Economy is reimagined to create the conditions for it to be world-class.
 Click here to read the Experience Economy report.